Windward Heights

-Windward Heights (La migration des coeurs) is a novel by Maryse Condé, written in French and first published in 1995 by Robert Laffont.
+Windward Heights (La migration des cœurs, lit.
+The Migration of Hearts) is a novel by Maryse Condé, written in French and first published in 1995 by Robert Laffont.
 The English translation, by Condé's husband Richard Philcox, was first published in 1998.
-The novel is a reworking of Wuthering Heights set in Cuba and Guadeloupe at the turn of the twentieth century.
+Set in Cuba and Guadeloupe at the turn of the twentieth century, the novel is a reworking of Emily Brontë's Wuthering Heights (1847).

 Title

-In French, the novel is entitled La Migration des cœurs (literally 'the migration of the hearts').
+In French, Condé's novel is entitled La Migration des cœurs (literally 'the migration of the hearts').
 Speaking in 2016 to Françoise Pfaff, Condé explained the title thus: "J'ai vu dans ce titre une manière d'exprimer que l'histoire se répétait; il y avait une première génération avec Cathy qui était aimée par Razyé et par de Linsseuil et une deuxième génération avec Cathy II, fille de Cathy, aimée par Premier-né" ("I saw in this title a way of expressing how history repeats itself; there was a first generation with Cathy who was loved both by Razyé and by de Linsseuil, and a second generation with Cathy II, daughter of Cathy, loved by Premier-né").

 Style

 In the original, Windward Heights is predominantly written in standard French, but characteristed by Condé's characteristic blending of French with Guadeloup creole, with no explication for the reader.
-Condé, opposed to thinking of the French language as immutable, has likewise opposed the idea that a ready distinction can be drawn between standard French and creole.
+Condé, opposed to thinking of the French language as immutable, likewise opposed the idea that a ready distinction can be drawn between standard French and creole.
 In a 2016 interview, she argued that "Il n'y pas le français.
-Il y a le français de Proust, de Chateaubriand, de Maryse Condé.
+Il y a le français's de Proust, de Chateaubriand, de Maryse Condé.
 J'ai dit clairement par la suite: 'Je n'écris ni en français, ni en créole, j'écris en Maryse Condé.'
 C'était une réponse aux angoisses que j'avais connues d'utiliser une langue qui ne m'appartient pas.
 Le français et le créole appartiennent à ceux qui les utilisent" ("There is no French.
 There is the French of Proust, of Chateaubriand, of Maryse Condé.
 I have said clearly later: "I do not write neither in French nor in Creole, I write in Maryse Condé.'
 It was a response to the anxieties I had to use a language that does not belong to me.
 French and Creole belong to those who use them").